eseverett/CXLS_Interlocks_Docs/source/user_documentation/Laser-1.rst

 ---------------------------------------

 Unlike the Vault-1 and Hutch-1 laser interlocks systems, there are no beacon stacks for displaying the state of the laser interlock system.
-Additionally, because the Dira enclosure is in Vault-1 there is no protocase discussed in this manual.
+Additionally, because the Dira enclosure is in Vault-1 there is no protocase corresponding to Laser-1.

 VIEWMARQ Display
 ^^^^^^^^^^^^^^^^